bespokejs/bespoke/README.md

 bespoke.from('article', { myPlugin: true });
 ```

+*Note: Your plugin won't run if the option value provided is `false`.*

 ### Plugins with Options

 If your plugin needs some configurability, options can be passed through as the second parameter.